clutchcall CLI. Each snippet does one

 Receive a webhook on your laptop

-Point the provider’s webhook at your public URL; deliveries reachlocalhost
+Point the provider’s webhook at your public URL.
+Deliveries reachlocalhost

 without a deployed server.